-- Consider the employer’s requirements – The criteria that the company expects you to meet as an employee are known as the employer’s expectations.
-You must think about how you’ll perform your work obligations in your 30-day, 60-day, and 90-day plans.
+- Consider the employer’s requirements – The criteria that the Company expects you to meet as an employee are known as the employer’s expectations.
+It would be best to consider how you’ll perform your work obligations in your 30-day, 60-day, and 90-day plans.
 Remember what the recruiting manager said about your responsibilities during the interview.
 You may also go back through the work description for content ideas for your outline.
 Incorporating your position expertise into your approach might demonstrate to your boss that you’re serious about taking action.

 - Make a list of milestones for each phase – The goals are your short-term objectives for your 30-day, 60-day, and 90-day plans, which you may use to measure your progress in transitioning to your new managerial position.
-Depending on what you have learned throughout that time frame, each outline phase may have various milestones.
-You may also arrange your milestones in chronological order so that you must complete one objective in 30 days before moving on to the next in 60 days.
-Make your milestones explicit and quantifiable so you can see if you’ve met them when each part of your plan is completed.
+Each outline phase may have various milestones depending on what you have learned throughout that time frame.
+You may also arrange your milestones chronologically so that you must complete one objective in 30 days before moving on to the next in 60 days.
+Make your milestones explicit and quantifiable to see if you’ve met them when each part of your plan is completed.

 - Create a plan for achieving your objectives – The instructions are step-by-step guides that teach you how to attain your desired outcomes.
 Each step of your 30-day, 60-day, or 90-day plan requires directions for achieving the goal.
 Make sure your directions contain reasonable deadlines.
 Hosting team-building exercises, for example, could be better suited to the 30 days than the 90-day phase.

-As a manager, your 30 60 90 day plan provides precise targets that you want staff to meet.
+As a manager, your 30-60 90-day plan provides precise targets you want staff to meet.
 Consider your new hire’s skills and weaknesses when creating goals.
 At each level, provide input on how they can improve.